ngandrass/moodle-quiz_archiver/docs/configuration/initialconfig/pitfalls.md

    Moodle instance.
     - You can test this by running `nslookup yourmoodle.tld` on the machine that runs the archive worker service.
-    - If the lookup fails, check the DNS settings on the machine thar runs the archive worker service.
+    - If the lookup fails, check the DNS settings on the machine that runs the archive worker service.
 2. Ensure that the archive worker service is able to reach the machine that runs your Moodle instance.